 • Scientific computing and data management (10 credits, Prof Marcello Vichi)

-• STA5014Z Study design and Data Analysis for Scientists (Lecturer from Statistical Sciences to be confirmed)
+• STA5014Z Study design and Data Analysis for Scientists (15 credits, Lecturer from Statistical Sciences)

 • Introduction to R